 - Applicants with records of being convicted of any crime or felony are not eligible for admission.

-- Upon enrollment, a waiver will be signed by the enrollee stating that if any inconsistency in the submitted application documents is noted, he/she could be expelled from the medical school at any time, regardless of the year level, once the inconsistency is established.
+- Upon enrollment, a waiver will be signed by the enrollee stating that if any inconsistency in the submitted application requirements is discovered, he/she could be expelled from the medical school at any time, regardless of the year level once the inconsistency is established.
 Examples of such infractions include, but are not limited to:

 - Incorrect entry of grades or units